Mentor Immersion: Academic Year Experience (Grades 10-12)

 - Resume: We want to know more about you!
 Submit a one-page resume as part of your application, so we have a better understanding of your interests and extracurricular activities.
 Knowing more about you helps PTY determine if this program is a good fit.
 The resume should include extracurricular activities, work/volunteer experience, awards, and honors, etc.

-- Essay: Since PTY’s mentorship program is an intensive academic experience, we want to hear more about why you want to make this commitment as well as why you are interested in the particular mentorship that you have selected as your first choice.
-Please limit your essay to under 600 words.
+- Essay: Since PTY’s mentorship program is an intensive academic experience, please answer the following in less than 600 words: “Why you would like to make this commitment?
+Why you are interested in the particular mentorship that you have selected as your first choice?”

-International Students: Vanderbilt considers you an international student if you are a citizen of any nation other than the United States of America.
+International Students: Vanderbilt PTY considers you an international student if you are a citizen of any nation other than the United States of America.
 You are not considered an international student if you are a dual U.S. citizen, U.S. Permanent Resident, refugee/asylee, or a U.S. citizen living abroad.
 If you are an international student, in addition to the other qualification documents, you will be prompted to submit documents showing demonstrated proficiency in English.

 To learn more about eligibility, please refer to the PTY Eligibility page or call 615-322-8261.

 Fees & Tuition Costs

-Tuition for this unique mentor experience is $2750 per student for the August 2021-January 2022 cohort.
-Tuition costs cover the online meetings and access to the mentor from January through June.
-A $50 nonrefundable application fee should be included with the application.
+Tuition for this unique mentor experience is $2750 per student for the Fall 2021 or Spring 2022 cohort.
+Tuition costs cover the online meetings and access to the mentor for the length of the program.
+A $50 nonrefundable application fee should be included with the application to the particular mentorship cohort you are applying.
 This $50 nonrefundable application fee may be submitted online at the time of application submission.
 The application fee is nonrefundable regardless of a student’s placement or admittance in a mentorship program.
 Only the application fee is due when applying.
 You will receive a tuition statement via email if your student is admitted in a ranked mentorship experience.
 PTY does not collect full tuition until after a student has been admitted and placed with a mentor.